 To name a salt or ester and its parent, you may submit applications for a new USAN and a USANM concurrently.
-The new USAN is adopted after the usual negotiation process and the USANM is adopted usually 1 to 2 months later.
+The new USAN is adopted after the usual negotiation process and the USANM is adopted usually 1-2 months later.
 Under the new USAN application policy, both names may be requested with a single form, Form A.

 What do you mean by salt?

-The USAN Program's definition of a salt includes counterions, coprecipitated solvent or acid molecules and metal ion chelates.
+The USAN Program's definition of a salt includes counterions, coprecipitated acid molecules and metal ion chelates.
 Esters are usually carboxylic acid derivatives, but may have other forms, such as phosphate esters.